The life of Jesus Christ sets forth a stellar example for all humanity.

 His holiness is above reproach.
 The Bible declares in Romans 1:4, “According to the Spirit of holiness,” Jesus was declared to be the Son of God with power “by the resurrection from the dead.”

-Perhaps you are among the many who have been drawn in and convinced by the Holy Spirit to repent of your sins.
-You asked for and received forgiveness and the shed blood of Christ has wholly washed your sins away.
-More than wonderful, this is amazing grace!
+Perhaps you are among the masses who were drawn and convinced by the Holy Spirit to repent.
+You asked for and received forgiveness, and the shed blood of Christ has wholly washed your sins away.

-However, rest assured that your first calling is to be with Jesus in the fellowship of His holiness.
+However, rest assured that your salvation calling is to be with Jesus in the fellowship of His holiness.
 How on Earth can you be holy as He is holy?
 By the same power that raised Jesus from the dead.

+Biblical holiness is not practiced by isolationism but rather in a community of prayer partners and friends that reflect Christ’s Words.
 Learning of Christ, loving like Him, and living out His righteousness cannot be accomplished through isolation, only through godly relationships.
-You need a small group of people that have these same goals.
-True holiness is not practiced by isolationism but rather in a community of prayer partners and friends that reflect Christ.
+You need a small group of people that have these same growth goals.

 - He spent His earthly life more concerned about the needs of others than His own.

 - There was never any deceit or guile found in Him.
 As the Son of God, His earthly life was the embodiment of truth.

 Would you like to be holy as Jesus is holy?
 He is more than an example to be followed.
 He must first become your Savior and Lord.
 Click here and let me explain more about what it means to be a Christian.

 When you truly get right with God, the righteousness of Jesus Christ is placed on your account.
-Then, by the help of the Holy Spirit, you can be sanctified and live a life of holiness.
+Then, with the help of the Holy Spirit, you can be sanctified and live a life of holiness.
 Saved and sanctified by grace, this is the will of God in Christ Jesus concerning you.

-Belonging to a community that reflects Christ, maintaining other-mindedness, and living a life that embodies integrity are only three of the habits of holiness people.
+Belonging to a community that reflects Christ, maintaining other-mindedness, and living a life that embodies integrity are only three habits of holiness people.
 What other habits of holiness people would you add to this list?